EQWorks/chart-system/README.md

 - Line Chart `point` x-axis does not support duplicate entries for a single x-axis value within a data series, because only one line is drawn. e.g. if 'country' indexes a data series and 'vehicle' is the `xKey` then, `[{ country: 'france', vehicle: 'plane', amount: 31 }, { country: 'france', vehicle: 'plane', amount: 1000 }]` will throw an error.
 - Scatter Chart supports duplicates due to the way it is drawn. i.e. subsequent dots don't need to connect.
 - Pie Chart does not support duplicate entries for its `indexBy` value.
 Data is aggregated by default.
+- If the key used in `indexBy` (or `groupByKey` for bar) has only numbers - even if it is in a string format like `'123'` - the order of the data cannot be guaranteed to be the same as original, which could affect the order of the legend and color assignment.

 ### Development:
 Run `yarn install` and `yarn start`.
 Open a browser at `http://localhost:9009/` to see demos of implemented charts.